Hao Wu

 The Current Risk (Restrained):

+We know that 190 children died in cars.
 We assume that the vast majority of these children were in car seats (compliance in the EU is very high).
+Current Risk: 1.8 Micromorts (190 deaths / 105 billion km).

 The Efficacy Assumption:

 We assume that a proper car seat reduces the risk of death by roughly 70% (a conservative weighted average of infant, toddler, and booster efficacy).
+This means: the 190 children who died represent the "unlucky 30%" where the seat wasn't enough to save them.

 The Calculation (The "What If"):

-Total Potential Deaths = Actual Deaths / (1-Effectiveness) = 190 / (1-0.7) = 633 Deaths.
+Total Potential Deaths = Actual Deaths / (1 − Effectiveness) = 190 / (1 − 0.7) = 633 Deaths

-633 Deaths per 105 billion km = ~6.0 Micromorts.
+633 Deaths per 105 billion km = ~6.0 Micromorts

 Net Gain: By buckling up, you "buy" approximately 4.2 Micromorts of safety for every 1,000 km driven.

-The Safety Gain Multiplier: If your 1,000 km is mostly on undivided rural roads (higher speeds, no central barriers), the "safety bought" per km is 5x to 10x higher than 1,000 km of motorway driving.
+But it matters what kind of road you mostly drive on.
+The rural risk is significant: 52% of EU road fatalities occur on rural roads, compared to only 9% on motorways.
+If your 1,000 km is mostly on undivided rural roads (higher speeds, no central barriers), the "safety bought" per km is 5x to 10x higher than 1,000 km of motorway driving.

 The Costs